 I would like to tell you that Kerala has a couple of rainy seasons.
 The first rainy season in God’s own country begins in June every year, while the second begins in mid-October.
 The second rainy season will end at around mid-November.

 You need not have to fear visiting Kerala during the monsoon.
-The reason is that unlike other places, Kerala’s raining pattern is different.
+The reason is that, unlike other places, Kerala’s rain pattern is different.
 It will rain for a few hours.
 Then, there will be soft sunshine for some years.

 Why Visit Kerala During the Monsoon?

 Here are 6 reasons to choose to visit Kerala during the monsoon:

 - The world-known Onam festival falls in this season.